rzabolotin/my_articles/rzabolotin.hashnode.dev/2021.07.02 simple logging in python/article.md

 # Custom log handler

-And what if you want to do some special processing of the logs, you can split files depending on binded variables, send reports to the mail or write records to the database in some cases.
+What if you want to do some special processing of the logs.
+You can split files depending on binded variables, send reports to the mail or write records to the database in some cases.
 To do this, you can very simply write your own function, and connect it as a message handler (sink)

 ```